Siim Valmar Kiisler: Political career

 He was elected to the municipal council of Tallinn in 1999.
 In the same year, Siim-Valmer Kiisler became the governor of the Kesklinn district in Tallinn for two years.

 Reelected to the municipal council in 2002, he left in 2003, to seek election as an MP in the Riigikogu.
 He was elected until 2005, and again between 2006 and 2007.

 He was first a member of the Res Publica party, which led the parliamentary group, and then joined the Union of Pro Patria and Res Publica (IRL).

 He was re-elected to the Riigikogu on 4 March 2007, and named Vice-Minister of Economic Affairs and Communications, under Juhan Parts.

 On 23 January 2008, Siim-Valmar Kiisler became Minister of Regional Affairs in the second cabinet of Andrus Ansip.
-He continued in the same capacity also in the third cabinet of Andrus Ansip that was in office until 26 March 2014.
+He continued in the same capacity in the third cabinet of Andrus Ansip that was in office until 26 March 2014.

 After the 2015 election, Kiisler became deputy group chairman of his party in the Riigikogu in 2016.
 On 12 June 2017, he was appointed Minister of the Environment in Ratas' first cabinet as the successor to Marko Pomerants.
 In the 2019 parliamentary election, he only received 379 votes and did not win re-election.
 It was only through the death of his party colleague Mart Nutt that Kiisler returned to the government in June 2019.
-After the resignation of Ratas' second cabinet, had to leave the government, receiving nearly €26,000 in compensation.
+After the resignation of Ratas' second cabinet, he had to leave the government, receiving nearly €26,000 in compensation.

 In March 2022, the board of Isamaa expelled Kiisler from the party.
-He later joined the Parempoolsed party as its only member in Riigikogu.
+He later joined the Parempoolsed party as its only member in the Riigikogu.